hughplay/memo/docker/python/README.md

 ## Password

-Remember to modify the value of `c.NotebookApp.password` before build image.
+Remember to modify the value of `c.NotebookApp.password` before building image.

 See the document [here](http://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password) for detail.